 Who can visit?

-Out of an abundance of caution, for all residential aged care homes in Victoria we have suspended all visits from families and friends until 13 September 2020.
-We will review this on prior to this time and update you accordingly.
-Read news item for more information.
+Out of an abundance of caution, for all residential aged care homes in Victoria we have suspended all visits from families and friends until 8 November 2020 in line with the Victorian Care Directions (The Directions) No 14.

 In Tasmania, Baptcare Karingal Community will continue to receive visitors under the current restrictions: